Should You Be Investing in Real Estate Investment Trusts (REIT)?

 Equity REITs are a passive investment.
 You get to participate in the real estate's appreciation, but you don't have to do any of the work involved in running the property.

-Mortgage real estate investment trusts are often riskier than equity REITs, so that they may pay higher dividends, but that's not guaranteed.
+Mortgage real estate investment trusts are often riskier than equity but they may be considered high dividend REITs; although that's not guaranteed.

 Hybrid REITs are the best of both worlds.
 The REIT owns and operates real estate (equity REITs) and invests in mortgage debt.
 This is an excellent way to have a diversified portfolio and take advantage of the many benefits of the real estate market.